cdepillabout/evil-nix/README.md

     If Nix removed support for MD5 and SHA1 hashes for fixed-output derivations, that would stop `evilDownloadUrl` from working.
-    However, it appears that MD5 and SHA1 support haven't been removed from Nix in order to support
+    However, it appears that MD5 and SHA1 hashes are still supported in the name of
     [backwards compatibility](https://github.com/NixOS/nix/issues/802#issuecomment-559759865).

-    Here two some potential changes that could be made in Nix that would stop `evilDownloadUrl` from working, but wouldn't completely break backwards
+    Here are two potential changes that could be made to Nix that would stop `evilDownloadUrl` from working, but wouldn't completely break backwards
     compatibility:

     -   Disallow MD5 and SHA1 hashes for fixed-output derivations in pure-eval mode.

-        If someone wanted to use Nix to evaluate old Nix code that contained MD5 or SHA1 hashes, they would have to turn off pure-eval mode.
+        If someone wanted to use a new version of Nix to evaluate old Nix code that contained MD5 or SHA1 hashes, they would have to turn off pure-eval mode.
 This seems like it could be a reasonable trade-off, especially since pure-eval mode is a relatively recent addition to Nix.

     -   Completely disable MD5 and SHA1 support by default, and hide functionality behind a config option.

-        If someone wanted to use Nix to evaluate old Nix code, they'd have to explicitly turn on the option that enables support for these weaker hash functions.
+        If someone wanted to use a new version of Nix to evaluate old Nix code that contained MD5 of SHA1 hashes, they would have to explicitly turn on the option that enables support for these weaker hash functions.

     In practice, no recent Nix code uses MD5 or SHA1 hashes.
-I don't think I've ever seen an MD5 or SHA1 hash in Nix code in the wild in at least the last 5 years or so.
+I don't think I've ever seen an MD5 or SHA1 hash in Nix code in the wild, at least in the last 5 years or so.

 1.  _Can `evildDownloadUrl` return different data every time it is called with the same URL?_